THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Challenges of THz ISAC

 \subsubsection{Blockage Problem}

-Due to the strong penetration loss, e.g., 12 dB/cm of plastic board, the blockage effect needs to be considered in THz ISAC.
+Due to the strong penetration loss, the blockage effect needs to be considered in THz ISAC.
 THz waves nearly lose the ability to go through the common blockages, such as walls and human bodies.
 In an environment encountering various blockages, the line-of-sight (LoS) path between an access point and a user equipment might be blocked and thus, the coverage distance of the access point would be reduced.
-Meanwhile, it becomes hard to sensing NLoS targets due to the blockage problem.
-In addition, the accuracy of THz localization would be influenced by appearance of blockages, such as randomly-walking human bodies, which causes sudden blockages on some THz rays.
+Meanwhile, blockages may affect the accuracy of THz localization and map construction in realistic environments, since they can block some THz rays and reduce number of channel features.